 Kristen Roussel returns to Riverside Academy from Parkview Baptist in Baton Rouge, where she currently resides.
 She is a 2009 Riverside alumna and former member of the Marching Pride of Riverside.
 Kristen could not be more thrilled to be a Rebel again and serve the students of RA!
 She is a graduate of Louisiana State University where she earned a B.S. in Child and Family Services and was a member of the LSU Colorguard in the Golden Band from Tigerland.
 She is excited to yet again be a part of the family that makes Riverside a truly special place to call “home”.

 Leslie Reed, a Little Rock native, graduated in 2011 from the University of Arkansas with a Bachelor of Arts degree in Mass Communications with a concentration in Public Relations and a Minor in Photography.
 After college, she began work in Minor League Baseball as the Community Relations Director for the Arkansas Travelers Double-A affiliate of the LA Angels.
 She served as Project Coordinator at Archway Graphic Designs before moving to Reserve in 2014.
 Leslie turned her focus to photography and joined Romaguera Photography where she earned a national degree as Certified Professional Photographer.
-She is excited to now be a part of Riverside Academy and looks forward to the 2017-2018 school year.
+She is excited to now be a part of Riverside Academy and looks forward to another school year.

 Frank Cazeaux begins his third year at Riverside Academy.
 He serves as the school disciplinarian and Head Varsity Baseball Coach.
 This is his 33rd year in education.
 He previously worked at St. Martin’s Episcopal, Hahnville High School, Archbishop Rummel, and Crescent City Baptist.
 Frank is a graduate of William Carey University in Hattiesburg, Mississippi.